Skip to main content

 });

-Let's add AngularJS to the mix and create a very simple application and let's try to consume this supercomplex API (note: I am not serious) that we have just created.
+Let’s throw AngularJS into the mix.
+We’ll create a very simple application and try to consume the (extremely complex) API we’ve just built:

 <html ng-app="myapp">